 Regarding the parameters: \( \mathcal{N}\left(\mu_j, \sigma_j^2 \right) \) denotes a 1-dimensional normal distribution with a mean value \(\mu_j\) and a variance \(\sigma_j^2 \).

-We use our bunch of n distributions Wj to compose a random vector W with n components
+Now, let us use a bunch of n distributions Wj to compose a random vector W with n components

 Σw symbolizes a diagonal matrix with all the σj-values on the diagonal and otherwise 0 (see the next section for the appearance of this matrix). μw is a vector comprising all the μj-elements.
 We get a compact expression for gw(w):